ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 In this guide, we use nested categories to mean that one dataset has more granular categories than another.
 For example, one dataset might report a race group as simply "Asian" whereas another might have many categories that fit within this group like Chinese, Filipino, Japanese, or Korean.
-In fact, the US Census often collects both the more granular and rolled up categories of data.
+In fact, the US goverment often collects both the more granular and rolled up categories of data.

 Granular data is usually better, as different groups within a single race category can have very different experiences and needs.
 Try to keep the most granular data possible.
-However, granular data can sometimes create issues with statisitcal power or small sample size.
+However, granular data can sometimes create issues with statistical power or small sample size.
 Weigh the different pros and cons as they relate to your project, centering people's identities and needs in the conversation.